Skip to main content

 • ypkg is the program that actually builds packages

-Setting up a GitHub account
+Setting up a GitHub account and Git

 The Solus source repositories for the package repository currently reside on github.com/getsolus/packages.
 You will need a GitHub account to submit patches and file issues.
 You can create a GitHub account here.
-Note that you will also need to set up 2FA (two factor authentication) for your account.
+Note that you will also need to set up 2FA (two-factor authentication) for your account.

 Configure github-cli.

 Once you have a GitHub account, you need to configure github-cli to work with it.
 At minimum, you need to run gh auth login.
-Have your GitHub credentials and 2FA (two factor authentication) mechanism at hand.
+Have your GitHub credentials and 2FA (two-factor authentication) mechanism at hand.

 See the GitHub CLI quickstart for some common uses of the tool.